CSSSR/csssr.blog/_posts/how-close-your-outsourced-team-should-be-located-pros-and-cons.md

 If you classify outsourcing by location, you can distinguish three main types:

-1. A team works together with yours in the same office.
-All communications - face to face, external and internal developers participate in meetings and brainstorms together.
-2. A team works from its own office.
-Communication within the team takes place offline, and interaction with your team are done through regular meetings and the Internet.

 1\.
 A team works together with yours in the same office.
 All communications - face to face, external and internal developers participate in meetings and brainstorms together.

 2\.
 A team works from its own office.
 Communication within the team takes place offline, and interaction with your team are done through regular meetings and the Internet.